isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-ctm-menus/c-wksp-menus-itms.md

 ---
 description: These steps apply only to creating submenus and menu items for the Workspace Window menu.
-seo-description: These steps apply only to creating submenus and menu items for the Workspace Window menu.
-seo-title: Create a workspace menu and menu item
 solution: Analytics
 title: Create a workspace menu and menu item
 topic: Data workbench